 Healthy soil, water and farmland: How we’re building sustainable supply chains

 That is why Cargill is working to scale regenerative agriculture practices across our global supply chains.
-In fact, our goal is to support farmers in adopting regenerative agriculture practices on 10 million acres of North American farmland by 2030.
+In fact, our goal is to support farmers in adopting and continuing regenerative agriculture practices on 10 million acres of North American farmland by 2030.

 Ultimately, it is one of several ways Cargill is working to create more sustainable — and resilient — agriculture supply chains around the globe.